lumander/GAs/image-learning/README.md

 python3 ImageLearning.py '{"pop_size":10, "path_to_image":"image-learning/Microsoft.jpg", "max_gen":100000}'
 ```
 It is compatible with python 2.7 hence you can easily run it with pip and python

+### ToDo

+Trying different ways of mutation and crossing over
+Plotting the evolution of the fitness through the entire cycle
+Improve efficiency